Mastodon

 "Buying always wins over the long term"

 Historically, UK house prices have grown at roughly 2.5% to 3.5% per year in real terms.
 Global equities have returned roughly 5% to 7% per year in real terms.
-Property wins when leverage is high and rates are low, but it's not guaranteed, especially in regions where house prices have stagnated.
+Property wins when leverage is high and the rent it displaces is expensive, but it's not guaranteed, especially in regions where prices have stagnated.

 "Property is safe, stocks are risky"